Jonathan Livingston Seagull: Part Three

 Jonathan has now amassed a small group of Outcasts as flying students, with Fletcher the star pupil, and tells them that "each of us is in truth... an unlimited idea of freedom".
 The deeper nature of his words is not yet understood by his pupils, who believe they are just getting basic flying lessons.
-For a month, Jon boldly takes them to perform aerial stunts directly in front of the bewildered Flock.
-Some members of the Flock slowly join the Outcasts, and one new recruit with a broken wing is miraculously able to take to the air, simply with Jon's encouragement and a shift in mindset.
-Jon exclaims that freedom is the very nature of a gull's being, and any laws or fears against it should be cast aside.
-Meanwhile, Fletcher shares rumors that the rest of the Flock thinks Jonathan is either a messiah or a devil; Jon sighs at being misunderstood.

-One day, Fletcher, flying too fast, is killed in a collision.
-Awaking in another reality, he hears Jon's voice teasing him that the trick to transcending the limitations of time and space is to take it step by step — not so quickly.
-With the decision to either persist in the afterlife or return to his world, Fletcher chooses the latter.
-He is resurrected in the very midst of the flabbergasted Flock, some of whom fear and decry his supernatural reappearance.
-Jon whisks Fletcher to safety, complaining about how difficult it is to convince birds that they are free and that they could prove it themselves if they just practiced, like he did.
-Fletcher asks Jon about his insistence in believing they should "love" the ignorant Flock.
-Jon replies that he means they should practice to "love the good in every one of them, and to help them see it in themselves".
-Jon also reveals that Fletcher is ready to become a teacher himself.
-Jon's body suddenly begins to fade away, he requests that Fletcher stop others from thinking of him as anything silly like a god, and he gives a final piece of advice: "find out what you already know".

-On his own, Fletcher now faces a new group of eager students.
-He begins passing on Jon's sentiments that seagulls are limitless ideas of freedom, and their bodies nothing more than thought itself.
-Realizing this baffles the young gulls, he understands why Jon told him to slowly take teachings step by step, and he instead starts with a simpler lesson on flight.
-Privately musing on Jonathan's conviction that there are no limits, Fletcher smiles at the implication of this: that he will see Jonathan again, one day soon.
+For a month, Jonathan boldly takes them to perform aerial stunts in front of the bewildered Flock.
+Some of the Flock slowly join the Outcasts, while others label him a messiah or a devil; Jonathan feels misunderstood.
+One day, Fletcher dies in a flying collision.
+Awaking in another reality, he hears Jonathan's voice teasing him that the trick to transcending the limitations of time and space is to take it step by step — not so quickly.
+Fletcher is resurrected in the very midst of the flabbergasted Flock, some of whom fear and decry his supernatural reappearance, but Jonathan insists that he must learn to love the ignorant Flock.
+Jonathan's body suddenly begins to fade away, he requests that Fletcher stop others from thinking of him as anything silly like a god, and he gives a final piece of advice: "find out what you already know".
+Soon, Fletcher faces a group of eager new students of his own.
+He passes on Jonathan's sentiments that seagulls are limitless ideas of freedom and their bodies nothing more than thought itself, but this only baffles the young gulls.
+He realizes now why Jonathan taught him to take lessons slowly, step by step.
+Privately musing on Jonathan's idea that there are no limits, Fletcher smiles at the implication of this: that he will see Jonathan again, one day soon.